kuznetsss/1brc_rust/README.md

 The solution has multithread mode (default, 8 threads) and single thread modes (activated by `-s` flag).
 Also printing result could be disabled by `-q` flag.
 Because I'm not using any crates cli flags processing is very basic.

-On my mac single thread solution takes 85 seconds.
+On my mac single thread solution takes 80 seconds, multithread solution takes 12 seconds (input file is 14 GB).
-Multithread solution takes 32 seconds.
-Not the best numbers but I'm trying to improve them.

 ## Getting data